logicly-au/docs.iar-dst.online/integrator-agreement.rst

 Integrator Agreement - Application Programming Interface
 ========================================================

-You must agree to this **Integrator Agreement** to integrate and use the Initial Assessment and Referral for Mental Healthcare (IAR-MH) Online Decision Support Tool API **made available by the Commonwealth of Australia as represented by the Department of Health (the “Department”)**.
+You must agree to this **Integrator Agreement** to integrate and use the Initial Assessment and Referral for Mental Healthcare (IAR-MH) Online Decision Support Tool API **made available by the Commonwealth of Australia as represented by the Department of Health and Aged Care (the “Department”)**.

 In this Integrator Agreement, the terms: